-Global Annual Midwifery Congress, will be organized around the theme “Novel Discoveries for Prospective Evaluation of Midwifery”
+Global Annual Midwifery Congress, will be organized around the theme “Novel Discoveries for prospective Evaluation of Midwifery and Nursing”

 Midwifery Annual Congress 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Midwifery Annual Congress 2019

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Midwifery care is holistic and continuous in nature, understanding of the social, cultural, spiritual, emotional, physical and psychological experiences of women.
 Midwives are described as gatekeepers defining active labour.
 Prenatal care involves a series of regular tests and evaluations with the midwife.
 Moreover, prenatal care also helps in detecting and preventing several types of diseases that can be attacked to mother and then spread to baby.
 Postnatal care should be a continuation of the care the woman received during her pregnancy, labour and birth of a new born.
 Post natal care should involve proper planning and regularly reviewing the content and timing of care, for individual women and their babies.
 Midwives serve child bearing women from initial puberty to menopause, including care for their new born (neonatology), antepartum, intra partum, postpartum and gynecological care.

 - Track 1-2Maternal Childbirth care

 - Track 1-5Antepartum, Intrapartum & postpartum

 - Track 1-6Nonsurgical Gynecological care